LIBMoE: A Library for comprehensive benchmarking Mixture of Experts in Large Language Models

 Furthermore, we observe a divergent trend in the behavior of shared expert architectures namely, SharedE-V2 and SharedE-V3 across different tasks.
-In vision language models (VLMs), both variants exhibit significantly higher routing stability compared to other methods.
+In vision language models (VLMs), both variants exhibit significantly higher routing stability compared to other methods, likely because $N_s$ shared experts are always active while the router only assigns tokens to $K_r$ routed experts, reducing the degrees of freedom in expert assignment relative to fully routed alternatives.

 However, this advantage disappears during language model pretraining.
 We hypothesize that this divergence arises from the distinct initialization schemes and functional roles of shared experts.
 In the VLM sparse upcycling setup, SMoE layers are initialized from a pretrained dense model, where shared experts already encode general purpose visual linguistic representations.
 These pretrained experts act as stable anchors, enabling the router to focus its capacity on distributing tokens among non-shared experts, thereby reducing volatility in expert selection.
 In contrast, language model pretraining starts from random initialization.
 Here, both the router and shared experts must co-adapt from scratch.
 As the shared experts' representations evolve over time, their influence on the final output changes accordingly.
 This compels the router to continuously revise its decisions not just for load balancing but also to adapt to the shifting behavior of shared experts in order to minimize the task loss.